przemek-nowicki/mean-crud-app/README.md

 In order to check if api response type `curl -i localhost:3000/api/users` command in terminal/

 ## Build and run app
-Run `npm start`.
-It will build frontend and run server on `http://localhost:3000`
+Run `npm start` to build the frotned and run backend server.
+Navigate to `http://localhost:3000`.

 ## Build